 1. Look For an Evidence-Based Tutoring Curriculum

-This makes your first question of any potential partner fairly simple: Do they have a high-quality curriculum in place to ensure every student will receive consistent instruction, or will your teachers be expected to tell each tutor what they’re supposed to work on with each student?
+This makes your first criteria for any potential partner fairly simple: Do they have a high-quality curriculum in place to ensure every student will receive consistent instruction, or will your teachers be expected to tell tutors what they’re supposed to work on with each student?

-If you already have an evidence-based curriculum in your district, students will benefit from tutoring that’s backed by research too.
+If you already have an evidence-based curriculum in your district, students will benefit from tutoring that’s backed by research.
 An evidence-based tutoring curriculum will coherently integrate with your core curriculum, giving students more targeted practice with the skills they need most.

 It will also make gauging tutor performance easier to measure.
 Student progress monitoring will align with specific content, something that can’t be done if your partner’s approach is unscripted and incoherent.